ricktaylor/btpu/draft-taylor-btpu.md

 - They are frame-based: the link-layer protocol will guarantee that a frame of data is either delivered to the receiver in its entirety or not at all.
 Frames may be of fixed or variable length.
 - They are point-to-point: although the medium over which the data transfer occurs may be broadcast in nature, the link-layer protocol provides an uncontested point-to-point communication channel between a single sender and a single receiver.

-These characteristics provide a common baseline that allows the definition of a lightweight protocol for transferring BPv7 bundles meeting the requirements of a BPv7 CLA, and this document describes such a protocol, Bundle Transfer Protocol - Unidirectional (BTP-U), suitable for implementation over any link-layer protocol that shares these characteristics.
+These characteristics provide a common baseline that allows the definition of a lightweight protocol for transferring BPv7 bundles meeting the requirements of a BPv7 CLA, and this document describes such a protocol, Bundle Transfer Protocol - Unidirectional (BTPU), suitable for implementation over any link-layer protocol that shares these characteristics.

 Although primarily designed for space communication, the protocol is applicable to other link-layer technologies which can share these characteristics, for example 5G Unstructured PDUs {{5G}}, or {{IEEE.802.3}}, without requiring a full IP stack.